 Fee for renewing a licence

-The applicable fee for renewing a mortgage agent’s licence is $841 annually.
+The applicable fee for renewing a mortgage agent level 1 licence is $841 annually.
 The Principal Broker of your brokerage will submit the renewal fee to FSRA after reviewing your licence renewal application.
 You may need to discuss with your Principal Broker whether you need to provide your brokerage with your licence renewal fee so it can be paid on your behalf.

-If you want to continue practicing as a mortgage agent after your licence lapses, review how to reinstate mortgage agent licences.
+If you want to continue practicing as a mortgage agent level 1 review: how to reinstate a mortgage agent level 1 licence.

 Requirements for renewing the licence